syncfusion-content/ej2-react-docs/ej2-react/visual-studio-code-integration/create-project.md

     ![CreateProjectPalette](images/CreateProjectPalette.png)

 2. Select **Syncfusion<sup style="font-size:70%">&reg;</sup> Web Template Studio: Launch** and then press enter, Template Studio wizard for configuring the Syncfusion<sup style="font-size:70%">&reg;</sup> Web app will appear.
-Provide the require Project Name and Path to create the new Syncfusion<sup style="font-size:70%">&reg;</sup> Web application along with any one of the Framework (React, Angular, and Vue).
+Provide the require Project Name and Path to create the new Syncfusion<sup style="font-size:70%">&reg;</sup> Web application along with any one of the Framework (React, Pure React, Angular, and Vue).

     ![ProjectLocation](images/ProjectLocationName.png)

 3. Click either **Next** or **Framework** tab, and the Framework types will be appears.
 Choose any one of the Framework:
    * React
+   * Pure React
    * Angular
    * Vue